gnrocks/WordPress-plugin-with-RequireJS/README.md

 WordPress plugin with RequireJS
 ===============================

-A template plugin file structure for using RequireJS in a Wordpress plugin.
+A template file structure for using RequireJS in a Wordpress plugin.

 ## What this plugin is